Star Festival Tanabata

 Post by X

 Tanabata, the Star Festival, is a traditional Japanese event in which people write their wishes on strips of paper and decorate bamboo leaves with them.
-Tanabata is now a traditional Japanese event, but did you know that it was originally introduced from China?
+Tanabata is now a traditional Japanese event, but did you know that it originally came from China?

-In this article, we will explain the origin and history of Tanabata, as well as the meaning of Tanzaku and bamboo decorations.
-We will also introduce the charm of Tanabata, touching on food culture and regional customs related to Tanabata.
+This article explains the origin and history of Tanabata, as well as the meaning of Tanzaku and bamboo decorations.
+Also, food culture and regional customs related to Tanabata will be mentioned below.

 What is Tanabata?